i7sid/SkyNet-Dongle/README.md

 That works as following:
 Send via USB CDC serial terminal a "goto bootloader" command.
+You can use:

+    ./usb-host/skynet-usb-host -f

+(You have to compile the host application before that.)

 The dongle restarts and goes into bootloader mode.
 Now the dongle is detected by host as a mass storage device.
 Copy firmware binary to the mass storage device and *eject the device* afterwards:

     sudo eject /dev/{devices name, usually sdb, sdc, sdd, or any...}

 or:

     sudo umount {MOUNTPOINT}
     sudo udisk --detach /dev/{devices name, usually sdb, sdc, sdd, or any...}